mcthouacbb/Sirius/README.md

 A UCI chess engine written in c++.
 Sirius does not come with a gui.
 To play against it, you should download a chess GUI that supports the Universal Chess Interface(UCI) protocol
-Optionally, you can also play from the command line

 ## Strength
 See [Releases](https://github.com/mcthouacbb/Sirius/releases)